 That isn’t to say I didn’t have the odd “what if” thought.
-My own mother had breast cancer in her 40’s, the same age I am now, and about 10 years after she thought she had it beat the cancer came back and then slowly over a span of 5+ years the cancer took her from me days before what would have been her 61st birthday.
+My mother had breast cancer in her 40’s, the same age I am now, and about ten years after she thought she had it beat the cancer came back and then slowly over a span of 5+ years cancer took her from me days before what would have been her 61st birthday.

 However, I reminded myself I am not living my mother’s story, I am living my own.
 I haven’t felt any lumps whatsoever.
 I eat right (mostly).
 I exercise.
 I keep at a healthy weight.
 I nursed my babies for longer than most moms do.

-Yes I know these things don’t ensure I won’t ever get a cancer diagnosis.
-But, I try to live my life thinking more on what I can do to prevent one than thing on what will happen if I do.
-Which is why when I felt pretty unprepared for what happened.
+Yes, I know these things won’t ensure that I never will receive a cancer diagnosis.
+But, I try to live my life thinking more on what I can do to prevent one than dwelling on what will happen if I do.

 I was unprepared for her to say, “The Doctor sees something he wants a better look at.”

 I was unprepared for her to schedule yet another mammogram and for her to tell me they may do further testing.